bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

         }
         ```

-        - The `className` attribbutes appearing all over the html tags are for fitting in the defined css styles from `index.css` (ignore `App.css`)
+        - The `className` attribute appearing all over the html tags are for applying the defined css styles from `index.css` (ignore `App.css`)

         - `this.state.status`, `this.state.user`, `this.state.profile` are new `states` for this `App`.
 They behave like variables for this Component.

-The braces around them are React code block, everything inside them are not html markup but will be evaluated by React (javascript).
+        - The braces around them are React code block, everything inside them are not html markup but will be evaluated by React (javascript).
 Here, the string expressions will substitute the content of the tag as those constantly updating info

-        - Similarly, in each `<button>`, we have attribute `onClick`.
-We assign a function as the value for this attribute so that whenever the button is clicked (pressed), a function that is defined with React (javascript).
-More on this later
+        - Similarly, in each `<button>`, we have the attribute `onClick`.
+We assign a function as the value for this attribute so that whenever the button is clicked (pressed), this function is called to handle the click action.
+Putting it inside braces means it is defined by javascript too.

-    3. Now just running this code won't be enough, since those `states` and `onClick listeners` aren't defined yet, and they will bring us errors.
+    3. Now just running this code won't be enough, since those `states` and `onClick listeners` aren't defined yet.
 Let's define them properly next.

-        - But for a quick glimpse of the progress so far, remove all the `states` and `onClick` attributes temporarily
+        - But for a quick glimpse of the progress so far, remove all the `states` and `onClick` attributes temporarily.

     4. Those 3 newly defined states go to here, in the constructor as early as `App` is created.
 Don't forget to perform the right imports too.
         ``` js